About Sandwiched KC

 Our Vision

-Our vision is for family caregivers to
+Our vision is that family caregivers will

 N

-recognize their valued role,
+recognize their invaluable role

 N